sfc-aqua/quisp/README.md

 ## Current status

-Most of the _infrastructure_ here is up and running, though the sets of actual experiments (interesting simulations) you can do are fairly limited still.
+Most of the _infrastructure_ is up and running, though the sets of actual experiments (interesting simulations) you can do are fairly limited still.